Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 Finally, operationalization supports the iterative nature of research.
 As researchers gather data and refine their understanding of a concept, they can adjust their operational definitions to better capture its nuances.

-This flexibility allows for continuous improvement in research methods and outcomes, contributing to more comprehensive and rigorous studies.
+This flexibility allows for continuous improvement in research methods and outcomes, contributing to more thorough and rigorous studies.

 Operationalization in qualitative research involves translating abstract concepts into specific, observable elements.
 This process allows researchers to systematically study complex phenomena and gather meaningful data.